 This is a common misrepresentation of entropy, which is often simplified into "order eventually degrades into disorder."
 Thus, the following question is often asked of evolution: “If the Second Law of Thermodynamics states that entropy increases over time in a system, how is evolution, which goes from disorder to order, even possible?”

-Firstly, the law actually states that entropy, a measure of randomness, cannot decrease in an isolated system—i.e., things in an isolated system tend to even out: hotter areas lose heat to cooler areas, friction takes energy from motion, and so on until the system achieves equilibrium.
+- Firstly, the law actually states that entropy, a measure of randomness, cannot decrease in an isolated system—i.e., things in an isolated system tend to even out: hotter areas lose heat to cooler areas, friction takes energy from motion, and so on until the system achieves equilibrium.
 Hence, why there is no such thing as perpetual motion.
 However, biological processes take place in our planet, which is not an isolated system.
-Earth receives energy and material from the Sun and other space debris and phenomena, so applying this law to evolution as a whole is based on a faulty premise.
+Earth's biosphere receives energy and material from the Sun, other space debris and phenomena, and geothermal activity; so applying this law to evolution as a whole is based on a faulty premise.

-Secondly, if the Earth actually was a closed system, then it is true that evolution would not happen—but neither would life in the first place.
+- Secondly, if the Earth's biosphere actually was a closed system, then it is true that evolution would not happen—but neither would life in the first place.
 Life is just the distribution of energy from one lifeform to another in the form of several processes of conversion (photosynthesis, digestion, decomposition etc.), and that process would need a constant supply of energy or it would peter down to equilibrium instead of encouraging growth.
-The lowest rungs of most food (energy) chains usually begin with something requiring photosynthesis, which takes energy from an outside source, the Sun.
-Yes, some life does take its energy from geothermal energy, but that will eventually run down*
+The lowest rungs of most food (energy) chains usually begin with something requiring photosynthesis, which takes energy from an outside source (the Sun) and/or geothermal energy (exclusively the latter for life thriving in places with no sunlight).

 Myth: Humans are no longer evolving.

 Yes we are.